KSAMissionCtrl/OpsTracker/README.md

   - Clicking for additional vessel information no longer pulls up text but instead opens a dialog box containing the text, which can be moved and resized.
 When closed, it will re-open over top the vessel image again next time
   - The surface map when viewed in the vessel page can now be expanded to fill the entire content area, as it essentially functions as the full surface map previously only available through a body view in the Flight Tracker
   - Full Roster view tooltips now show additional data for # of missions completed and ribbons earned
+  - After all custom pins are loaded the map veiw will size to encompass them all at the smallest zoom level possible
+  - Layer control stays open and does not collapse until all map layers are loaded, but still hides with the rest of map controls when the cursor is off the map
+  - Detecting what to show using the `&layers` option is much more lenient.
+For example you can say `anomalies` or `anomaly`
+  - The `&map` option to show the surface map of a body on page load no longer needs a value, but should always be placed at the end of the URL

 Additions:
   - When viewing a system that has vessels in orbit, they are dynamically loaded and added to the GeoGebra figure
   - Can show/hide the orbits of various types of vessels
   - Re-sorting the crew menu will also re-sort the Full Roster display if it is visible.
 If not then when loaded it will always sort crew in the same order as the current menu sort selection
   - Crew pages can now link to the current vessel they are aboard, if any
+  - Custom pins placed on the map through the `&loc` option will show up in their own map layer so they can be shown/hidden as a group
+  - Map button when viewing a vessel that lets you jump to the planet/system overview and see all the orbit tracks
+  - If a crew member has ribbons that have been superseded by higher achievements, the option is given to show all the ribbons earned, then also hide them again if wanted
+  - Vessels can have additional sources of material listed that links to things like various reports on the mission, launch telemetry data, etc. These appear as file icons in the Data Box that can be clicked, with tooltips describing the nature of each